How to Secure Venture Capital – A Series

 How to Convey Your Theme When Presenting to Investors

 Entrepreneurs should begin their story by articulating the theme in a brief, crisp statement in one or a few slides.
 Use examples to show us the problem, whether it is an improvement, a novel discovery or a response to a macro change.
 How well you explain the theme — and if we align with your overall purpose — will determine if you secure our initial interest.

-Check back in for our next blog in the series: building the right team.
+Check back in for our next blog in the series: building the right founding team.

 This post is the latest in our Entrepreneur Toolkit series that explores what entrepreneurs need to successfully pitch their idea to investors to secure venture capital.
 Ready to take the next steps in securing venture capital for your business?
 Click here to contact us today.